ChHarding/Google-Books-API-Textbook-Search_amandahallman/docs/dev_guide.md

 ### Minor Issues:

 - The path to the Jinja2 template (`ebooks` directory) is hardcoded in the `open_ebook` function.
-    - May cause issues if the directory structure changes or if the application is deployed in a different environment where the path differs.
+This may cause issues if the directory structure changes or if the application is deployed in a different environment where the path differs.
 - The form inputs for the textbook search and syllabus upload are not validated on the client side.
-    - Users might be able to submit invalid or incomplete data, leading to potential errors.
+Users might be able to submit invalid or incomplete data, leading to potential errors.

 ### Major Issues:

 - The file handling in `upload_syllabus()` assumes that the uploaded file will always be a valid PDF and that the `process_syllabus` function will not fail.
-    - If the file is corrupted or not a valid PDF, the application may crash or behave unexpectedly.
+If the file is corrupted or not a valid PDF, the application may crash or behave unexpectedly.
 - The OpenAI API key is hardcoded and retrieved from `api_key.py`.
-    - Hardcoding sensitive information can lead to security vulnerabilities if the code is exposed or shared.
+Hardcoding sensitive information can lead to security vulnerabilities if the code is exposed or shared.
 - The `process_syllabus()` function might experience performance issues or timeouts when processing very large PDF files.
-    - Users with large syllabi may encounter slow performance or failed uploads.
+Users with large syllabi may encounter slow performance or failed uploads.
 - The `open_ebook()` function opens the ebook in the user's default web browser using a file URL.
-    - This approach may not work consistently across all browsers or operating systensm and might lead to issues with local file access permissions.
+This approach may not work consistently across all browsers or operating systensm and might lead to issues with local file access permissions.
 - The application lacks user feedback mechanisms for certain actions (e.g., file upload success/failure, search results).
-    - Users may be confused if actions do not provide visible feedback or if something goes wrong.
+Users may be confused if actions do not provide visible feedback or if something goes wrong.

 ## Future Work